KenOverholt/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Here are examples of each thresholding method along with an image combining all of them.

+![alt text][image3a]
-![alt text][image3]
+![alt text][image3b]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.